An Inquiry into National Character

 "I found Michael Gellert's book a great comfort in the days following September 11.
 His view of the need to understand the impact of the heroic ideal on American history and culture could not be more timely.
 His ability to weave the social, the political, and the historical with the psychological, universal patterns of human behavior is truly impressive."

 —Steven J. Frank, Ph.D., Jungian Psychoanalyst and Director, Kieffer E. Frantz Clinic, C. G. Jung Institute of Los Angeles

 "The Fate of America tackles a very difficult topic.
 It tries to describe and define the national character of the United States.
 This is in a certain way an impossible task and yet a very important one.
 The national character of every nation always in some way escapes us, yet we have to try to catch it.
-Michael Gellert very well succeeds to show the different—the negative and the positive—sides of a particular national characteristic of America.
-I very much appreciated his concern with American innocence.
-This side of the American national character is hardly ever described or understood outside America.
+Michael Gellert very well succeeds to show the different—the negative and the positive—sides of [the "heroic ideal,"] a particular national characteristic of America.
+I very much appreciated his concern with American innocence. . . .
 Although America is today the most important nation in the world, it is all the same hardly ever understood.
 I hope the book will be read by many politicians and people in general, both in America and abroad."

 —Adolf Guggenbühl-Craig, M.D., author, former President of the C. G. Jung Institute of Zurich, former President of the International Association of Analytical Psychology